Data Viewer

 The Instance DB Tree area (bottom left) displays the Table Tree, which includes:

-• k2_delta_errors - holds information on errors, including when each error occured.
+• k2_delta_errors - holds information on errors, including when each error occurred.

 • k2_main_info - holds basic information about the LU, like the LU Name and its Instance ID.